 Alkyona Quartet

 They have performed in many leading UK venues including St Martin in the Fields, St John Smith Square and the Royal Albert Hall, as well as at many music societies both at home and abroad.
-In 2023 they were guests at the Melbourne Quartetthaus Festival in Australia and Lichfield International Festival, and in 2024 are looking forward to a residency at the Lake District Summer Music Festival, and in Mallorca for Kirker Holidays.
-They were New Generation Artists at the Stift International Music Festival 2019 and are looking forward to performances at the Huygens Festival where they have been performing for the last 4 years, as well as appearing at numerous music societies both at home and abroad.
+They were New Generation Artists at the Stift International Music Festival 2019 and residents at Music at Brel the same year, as well as being featured at the Huygens Festival 2020 & 2021 which were broadcasted live on Dutch TV channel Midvliet.

 The quartet love collaborations across the arts and this year hold a residency at Leighton House Museum, where they have been running events, concerts and salons both online and in person.
 They released their debut album, “Intimate Letters’ in June 2020 in collaboration with Cegin Productions.
-As a quartet they especially enjoy cross-collaborative projects, and have worked closely with Latin American band Quimantu, film makers, Tabla player Kuljit Bhamra MBE, actress Saskia Reeves, percussionist Adriano Adewale, composer Caroline Heslop and dance company the Dutch Don’t Dance Division.
-The quartet have studied with Richard Lester, Marc Danel, Ben Hancox, Rafael Todes, Catherine Manson, James Boyd and Mark Messenger.
+As a quartet they especially enjoy cross-collaborative projects, and have worked closely with Latin American band Quimantu, Tabla player Kuljit Bhamra MBE, actress Saskia Reeves, percussionist Adriano Adewale, composer Caroline Heslop and dance company the Dutch Don’t Dance Division.
+The quartet have studied with David Waterman, Simon Rowland-Jones, Richard Lester, Marc Danel, Ben Hancox, Rafael Todes, Catherine Manson, James Boyd and Mark Messenger.
 The quartet is mentored by Marc Danel of the Danel Quartet in Holland as part of the National String Quartet Academy, and took part in the European Chamber Music Academy 2020.

 The quartet is grateful for sponsorship for their studies and projects to the RCM Director’s Fund; The Tunnell Trust; the Dutch National Music Instrument Foundation for the loan of Jobine’s C.18th Lefebvre cello and the Harrison-Frank Foundation for the loan of Emma’s 1713 Venetian violin.